 Will fuel duty increase?

-The chances are high that fuel duty will increase.
+The chances are high that fuel duty will increase in the long term.
 For a start, the chancellor has already said taxes will rise.
 He desperately needs to get some money in to balance the UK’s COVID-19 hit budget.
+His 2022 reduction in fuel duty is only guaranteed for a year.

 If so, by how much?

 At the Conservative party conference, chancellor Rishi Sunak hinted that fuel duty would rise by 3p per litre in 2021.
-That would increase the price of a 40-litre fill up from £45.30 at current prices to £46.74.
+That didn’t happen because of the risk of impending inflation.

 Where does the UK rank in the world?

-According to Globalpetrolprices.com, the average price of a litre of petrol in the world is $1 (77p).
-But that is slightly skewed by the cheapest country in the world (Venezuela) charging just $0.02/litre (2p).
-Hong Kong is the most expensive with petrol costing $2.26/litre (£1.75).
-The UK ranks at number 145 out of 165.
-Of our near(-ish) neighbours, France, Belgium, Italy, Sweden, Denmark, Norway, Greece, Portugal and the Netherlands all have more expensive petrol than we do – if that’s any consolation.
+According to Globalpetrolprices.com, the average price of a litre of petrol in the world is $1.34 (1.03p).
+But that is slightly skewed by the cheapest country in the world (Venezuela) charging just $0.025/litre (2p).
+Hong Kong is the most expensive with petrol costing $2.26/litre (£2.22).
+The UK ranks at number 154 out of 170.
+Of our near(-ish) neighbours, Germany, Sweden, Denmark, Norway, Greece, Portugal and the Netherlands all have more expensive petrol than we do – if that’s any consolation.